Get a taste for splendour at the Royal Mews, one of the most elegant working stables in the world.

 If you’re lucky, you’ll also get to see the royal horses.
 The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by the Queen.

 How long does it take to go around the Royal Mews?

 There’s plenty to see at the Royal Mews and lots of activities on offer for families, including climbing into a carriage, dressing up and tacking a wooden horse.
 Give yourself between two and three hours to enjoy it all.

 The Royal Mews does not have a cafe, and eating and drinking is not allowed onsite.
 There are lots of cafes and restaurants nearby.

 Are the Royal Mews free to visit?

-There is a fee to visit the Royal Mews and tickets can be booked online in advance.
+There is a fee to visit the Royal Mews.
+Tickets must be booked in advance – book Royal Mews tickets now.